vstoliaroff/vstoliaroff.info/about.md

 I try to stick to the following outline which could be thought of as my *post manifesto* or *post sequence scenario*.

-* One Problem: A good post should start with a problem to solve rather than abstract development about tools and methodologies.
-The story is the emphasis more than data, models and coding subtleties.
+* One Problem: A good post should start with a problem to solve.
+Abstract development about tools and methodologies are cool but stories should be the emphasis more than data, models and coding subtleties.
 * A data science based attempt at solution.
 Here come the data science tools in play.
 Statistical facts and methods should help us tackle the issue at stake.
 * Credits:
 Trigger for posting and what brought me on track for solutions are mostly related to readings, job assignments I receive or news feeds.
 I refer them in this section.
 * Factory:
-Reproducibility of post and analysis should be ensured with links to my [Github](https://github.com/vincesto) or other repositories.
+Reproducibility of post and analysis should be ensured with links to my [Github](https://github.com/vstoliaroff) or other repositories.

 ### Logbuch